MaximeB5/Blackjack/README.md

 ----------------------------------------------------------------------------------------------------

 # GIT :
-git pull			update the local repo
+"git pull"			update the local repo

-git add -> add files and/or folders
+"git add" -> add files and/or folders

-git add -A -> stages all changes
+"git add -A" -> stages all changes

-git add . -> stages new files and modifications, without deletions
+"git add ." -> stages new files and modifications, without deletions

-git add -u -> stages modifications and deletions, without new files
+"git add -u" -> stages modifications and deletions, without new files

-git commit -m "message"	commit with the message
+"git commit -m "message""	commit with the message

-git push			push on the repo online
+"git push"			push on the repo online